 There have been multiple activities to ensure that routing algorithms should work with keeping conserving energy in consideration and equally balancing the load even amongst heterogeneous sensor nodes to sustain the network lifespan.
 There have been several existing methods that have tried to work in terms of energy efficiency and minimizing imbalanced load like Sleep Awake Energy Efficient Distributed (SEED), Traffic and Energy Aware Routing (TEAR), Energy and Traffic Aware Sleep Awake (ETASA), etc. These techniques work efficiently.
 However, they have many drawbacks like idle listening problem, inefficient working in an environment with heterogeneous traffic rate surrounding the sensor nodes, wastage of energy transmitted from the nearby nodes, etc. To overcome these issues, we introduced a novel routing algorithm in this work.
 The new routing algorithm is termed as Awake Sleep Heterogeneous Nodes’ Pairing (ASHNP) scheme.
 It involves the pairing of nodes deployed in Wireless Sensor Networks (WSNs) using two thresholds.
 We made improvement in pairing strategy in which if the data from all nodes in ten meters’ vicinity is the same, then pairing strategy implements otherwise nodes with different data can be considered as isolated and awake as shown in Figure 1.
 This overcomes the data loss.
 The simulation results prove the proposed work’s efficacy in terms of various metrics like number of dead nodes, throughput, number of packets sent.
 Moreover, the proposed algorithm is compared with Energy Efficient Sleep Awake Aware (EESAA) to show its feasibility.

-An essential knowledge gap exists concerning the loss of important data resulting from this sleep-state of sensor nodes in the current pairing technique [27-37].
+An essential knowledge gap exists concerning the loss of important data resulting from this sleep-state of sensor nodes in the current pairing technique [27-38].
 While energy-saving measures are paramount in WSNs, the trade-off between energy efficiency and data loss remains a critical challenge that permits further investigation.
 Therefore, understanding and mitigating the effects of data loss within the circumstance of pairing techniques represent crucial areas for future research and development in WSN clustering approaches.
+Summary of existing techniques have been shown in Table I.

 The main idea of EESAA is pairing or grouping the nodes for homogenous network for minimize the energy consumption.
 In EESAA only two nodes are paired with each other and in these paired nodes the one node is in sleep state for one communication interval which creates the data loss.
 In WSN’s Clustering using pairing technique, only one node among pairs is in the awake-state which senses the data and sends it to the cluster head, whereas other nodes in a pair are in a sleep-state.
 The sleep-state of pairing nodes gives us the advantage of energy-saving and minimizes computation and communication costs.
 However, it causes the important data loss in current pairing technique.
 The main focus of this paper is to increase the data accuracy by detecting and transmitting important data missed by sleep nodes.